Neutrino Telescope Event Classification on Quantum Computers: Results

 In the low-energy regime (below 10 TeV), model performance declines, with test accuracy reaching approximately 65\%, despite a training accuracy of $\sim$75\%.
 Compared to classical machine learning algorithms within this energy range, a similar accuracy is observed: a Boosted Decision Tree (BDT) achieves an accuracy of 67\%, while a GNN attains 71\%~\cite{Abbasi:2022ypr}.
-It is important to emphasize that the preprocessing and data cleaning procedures employed for these classical algorithms are considerably more extensive.
-For instance, they include requirements such as a minimum number of non-isolated hits within the signal region, an event vertex contained in a detector volume, starting/stopping positions of events near the detector, etc.; by contrast, our approach applies only a minimal cut on the number of hits (three or more).
+It is important to emphasize that the preprocessing and data cleaning procedures employed for these classical algorithms are considerably more extensive, for instance, they include requirements such as a minimum number of non-isolated hits within the signal region, an event vertex contained in a detector volume, starting/stopping positions of events near the detector, etc.; by contrast, our approach applies only a minimal cut on the number of hits (three or more).
+Directly comparing quantum and classical algorithms on a fair basis, such as by fixing parameters or computational resources, is inherently challenging due to their fundamentally different natures; this difficulty mirrors comparisons even among classical models, where equitably assessing the resource demands of a convolutional neural network against those of a random forest, for instance, is nontrivial.
 These results indicate that, at least for events containing limited information like those found at low energies ($\leq$ 1 TeV), the performance of quantum and classical approaches is comparable.
 The observed equivalence can largely be attributed to the dimensionality reduction technique adopted here, which allows our classification problem to be addressed using a feasible number of qubits while still maintaining much in the way of expressibility.
 These findings highlight the critical role of physics-informed feature construction in quantum machine learning.
 Given current constraints on qubit count and circuit depth, constructing low-dimensional yet informative input representations is key to achieving strong performance.
-The competitive results observed on real quantum hardware underscore the value of careful data preprocessing in enabling practical quantum classification.
+The competitive results observed on real quantum hardware underscore the value of careful data preprocessing in enabling practical quantum classification. \\ \\ Additionally, we obtained results for the imbalanced class scenario, summarized in Figure~\ref{fig:imbalanced_results}, which shows the F1 scores for track vs.\ cascade classification.
+Since generating samples for both event types is equally costly, we trained the models on a balanced dataset and then evaluated them on a test set with a 90:10 imbalance in favor of tracks.
+This choice reflects realistic conditions at the lower data-processing levels in IceCube, where the atmospheric muon rate vastly exceeds the cascade rate.
+The experimental setup is otherwise consistent with that used for the accuracy results across different energy ranges, including the number of data points and the parallelization strategy on real hardware.